BrianSeong99/Agglayer_PessimisticProof/README.md

 ### Step 3: Run the Pessimistic Proof Program in zkVM

 - **Run the same program in SP1**:
     - If the program execution passes in native rust, we will then run the same exact program with the same inputs in zkVM.
-In the case of AggLayer, we are currently using [SP1](https://github.com/succinctlabs/sp1) from Succinct Labs.
+In the case of Agglayer, we are currently using [SP1](https://github.com/succinctlabs/sp1) from Succinct Labs.

     - Otherwise, if the Pessimsitic Proof Program fails, the SP1 execution proof will still be able to generate, but its useless.

-> Succinct provides a much faster proof generation service called Provers Network which AggLayer also utilizes, therefore the zkVM execution in this step is actually done in the Provers Network instead of the local machine thats running AggLayer client.
+> Succinct provides a much faster proof generation service called Provers Network which Agglayer also utilizes, therefore the zkVM execution in this step is actually done in the Provers Network instead of the local machine thats running Agglayer client.

 ### Step 4: Validates ZK Proof

-- **Validate the zk proof of correct Pessimistic Proof Program execution in AggLayer**
+- **Validate the zk proof of correct Pessimistic Proof Program execution in Agglayer**

-Code can be found [here](https://github.com/agglayer/agglayer/blob/main/crates/agglayer-aggregator-notifier/src/certifier/mod.rs#L94)
+Code can be found [here](https://github.com/Agglayer/Agglayer/blob/main/crates/Agglayer-aggregator-notifier/src/certifier/mod.rs#L94)

 ## 4.Generate Pessimistic Proof in Action